fbef0102/Rotoblin-AZMod/README.md

 - - - -
 ### Bug / Exploit Fixes ###
-* Blocking a rocket jump exploit (with pipebomb/molotov/tank rock/common head).
+* Fix some "grounds" launching survivors into the air (A rocket jump exploit with pipebomb/molotov/tank rock/common head).
 * Prevents firework crates, gascans, oxygen and propane tanks being pushed when players walk into them.
 * Allows bots to shoot while a PipeBomb projectile is active on the map.
 * Survivors cannot hear ghost footsteps and spawn sound.